- The key to a successful fundraiser is in the planning.

 The humble lemonade stand is already a great, inexpensive way to raise cash, but how about putting a twist on the location?

-Instead of a street corner stand, get permission to set the little volunteers up by the high school stadium concessions.
-It’s almost too easy.
+Instead of a street corner stand, get permission to set the little volunteers at venues and events where a crowd of people are attending.
+Whether you negotiate concession space in your local high school stadium or basketball arena, you obtain the privilege of setting up at a popular festival, or you talk the weekend flea market owner to allow you to sell fresh lemonade to their patrons, your lemonade fundraiser is sure to be more successful in front of a huge crowd.
 People are already there and looking to buy snacks and drinks.
-Then they spot a local kid selling lemonade to raise money for a good cause.
+Then they spot a local kid’s colorful lemonade sign selling fresh squeezed lemonade to raise money for a good cause.
 Who’s going to say no to that?

-Don’t forget to make arrangements with the high school concessions so you won’t be taking too much from their sales.
+Don’t forget to make arrangements with the venue where you will be holding your lemonade fundraiser so you won’t be taking too much from their sales.
 They’re trying to raise money too!
-You might be able to strike a deal to let your kids sell some of the concession stand’s existing product.
-Now all you need are some signs and a table.
+You might even be able to strike a deal to let your kids sell some of their concession stand’s existing products.
+If that happens, be sure to include their additional products in the messaging of the signage you print.

 5. The Mighty Yard Sale